If You Relate To These 15 Things, You Genuinely Enjoy Being Alone

 Unsplash

 Dining solo in restaurants or cafes doesn’t make you self-conscious.
 You enjoy the experience of a meal by yourself, perhaps bringing a book or simply savouring the food and atmosphere.
-This comfort in public solitude demonstrates a deep-seated enjoyment of your own company, regardless of social norms or expectations.
+Being comfortable with being on your own in public demonstrates a deep-seated enjoyment of your own company, regardless of social norms or expectations.

 14. You have clear boundaries about your alone time.